sharvanath/kromium/README.md

 }
 ```

 This configuration will simply read all objects from the `kromium-src` bucket, apply the gzip compression transform and write the output to the `kromium-dst` bucket.
+The checkpointing state will be written to `kromium-state`.
 The optional `NameSuffix` argument specifies if a suffix should be applied to the object names when writing to the destination bucket, this can be used for adding filename extensions.

 ## Features
 - Resumeable.
 Kromium checkpoints progress.
 So in case of any crashes it can be simply restarted.